Narrative Writing: Adding Dialogue

-- Walk around the classroom and conduct mini conferences with students as they work to see if they understand how to incorporate dialogue successfully into their work.
+- Walk around the classroom and conduct mini conferences with students as they work to incorporate dialogue successfully into their work.

-- If you want to do a quick punctuation check to see if students know how to add the correct punctuation, write this sentence on the board: Trevor told his friend You are my best friend.
+- Conduct a quick punctuation check to see if students know how to add the correct punctuation.
+Write the following sentence on the board: Trevor told his friend You are my best friend.

 - Have students write it down on a sticky note and add the correct punctuation.

-- Ask for one or two volunteers to share with the class a part of their story that includes dialogue.
+- Call on one or two volunteers to share with the class.